min2028/InsightUBC/.github/ISSUE_TEMPLATE/user_stories.md

 #### Definitions of Done(s)
-Scenario 1: Correct room name
+Scenario 1: Correct room name<br/>
-Given: The user is on the application's Rooms section
+Given: The user is on the application's Rooms section<br/>
-When: The user enters a valid room name and clicks on "get info" button
+When: The user enters a valid room name and clicks on "get info" button<br/>
 Then: The application displays the building's full name and address as well as room's type, furniture and number of seats on the dashboard.

-Scenario 2: Incorrect room name
+Scenario 2: Incorrect room name<br/>
-Given: The user is on the application's Rooms section
+Given: The user is on the application's Rooms section<br/>
-When: The user enters a room name that is invalid or does not exist and clicks on "get info" button
+When: The user enters a room name that is invalid or does not exist and clicks on "get info" button<br/>
 Then: The application displays an error on the dashboard telling the user that the requested room does not exist.